allebone/help.omni.af.mil/docs/PEX/Scheduling.md

     4. View an Inactivated Account.
 From the ‘Flying Hours’ tab click on the funnel icon at the upper right corner of the display and checkmark ‘Show Inactive Accounts’ and continue the selection process as normal.

     5. Delete an Account.
-To completely delete an account al flying hour versions created for the account to be must be deleted.
+To completely delete an account all flying hour versions created for the account to be must be deleted.

         !!!
 Note
             Once sorties have been created and logged against a particular flying hour account and version it is impossible to delete it.